projectwallace/css-parser/README.md

 - **Cache-friendly data layout** - contiguous memory for sequential access powered by concepts or Data Oriented Design
 - **First-class comment and location support** - while still being performant because analysis requires constant access to lines and columns
 - **No syntax validation** - focusing only on the raw data we can skip expensive syntax files and MDN data syncs

-This parser was heavily influenced by [CSSTree](https://github.com/csstree/csstree), one of the most robust CSS parsers available.

 ## Documentation